Icinga/icinga2/doc/21-selinux.md

 For now Icinga 2 is running in a permissive domain and adds also some rules for other necessary services so no problems should occure at all.
 But you can help to enhance the policy by testing Icinga 2 running confined by SELinux.

-When filing a bug report please add the following information additionally to the [normal ones](https://www.icinga.org/icinga/faq/):
+Please add the following information to [bug reports](https://www.icinga.com/community/get-involved/):

+* Versions, configuration snippets, etc.
 * Output of `semodule -l | grep -e icinga2 -e nagios -e apache`
 * Output of `ps -eZ | grep icinga2`
 * Output of `semanage port -l | grep icinga2`